How do I create an account in Cleo?

 What kind of objects can I find in Cleo?

-Objects from ancient Egypt from the collections of the Brooklyn Museum, the National Museum of Antiquities, The Metropolitan Museum of Art, and the Walters Art Museum.
+All the objects from ancient Egypt from the collections of the Brooklyn Museum, the National Museum of Antiquities, The Metropolitan Museum of Art, and the Walters Art Museum.
 This ranges from Prehistory to the Coptic Period.
-The Creative Commons of these objects have to allow digital reuse.
-This means that only half of the Egyptian collection of the Metropolitan are included in Cleo, because the other half is not (yet?) in the public domain.
-The other three Egyptian collections are completely included.

 How can I select a language (Dutch or English)?